 Instructions

-• Add dumplings and rice cake rounds (if using).
+• Add the dumplings and rice cake rounds, if using.
 Bring the soup to a boil and then simmer over medium heat until the dumplings are cooked and the rice cakes are soft.
 The dumplings will float on top when they are fully cooked.

 • Add garlic and season the soup with Korean soup soy sauce and salt.

 • Beat eggs with 1 tablespoon of water in a bowl and slowly add to the soup in a swirling motion.
-Gently stir the eggs, just a couple of stokes.
-Let the heat in the soup cook the eggs, about 30-60 seconds..
+Gently stir the eggs, just a couple of gentle stirs.
+Let the heat of the soup cook the eggs.

 • Turn off the heat, and add sesame oil and green onion to garnish.
 Sprinkle with black pepper to your taste.
 Divide the soup into serving bowls.
 Serve the soup hot with kimchi on the side.
 As an option, I recommend that you serve the soup topped with crumbled roasted seaweed.